Building Controllers & Creating Entities

 below).

-By default, the base class implementation will look for a method named action_actionname( entity, parameters )
+By default, the base class method will look for a method named action_actionname( entity, parameters )

 , where actionname

-is in the form "capability_action" (the usual dot replaced with underscore).
+is in the form capability_action (the usual dot separator between the capability name and action name are replaced with an underscore).
 If found, this method will be called with only entity

 and parameters